zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 Stripe Product is what determines the price your customers will pay for access to your API.
-The "Plan" in Zuplo is where you will define the limits of each plan, for example the "Basic" plan might be limited to 10,000 requests per month and the "Premium" plan is limited to 1,000,000 requests per month.
+The "Plan" in Zuplo is where you will define the limits of each plan, for example the "Basic" plan might be limited to 10,000 requests per month and the "Premium" plan may be limited to 1,000,000 requests per month.

 When you create your products in Stripe set each product as **Recurring** on a **Monthly** billing cycle.